michrob/truthsocial.js/README.md

 const search = await client.status('TruthSocial', 'hashtags')

-// Given a statusId, responds with the status details. const status = await client.status('107797156496908384')
+// Given a statusId, responds with the status details.
+// Optionally you can pass `ancestors` or `descendants`
+// and get back other Truths in the thread. const status = await client.status('107797156496908384')

 // Given a statusId, delete the status.